 When using an over-the-counter witch hazel alcohol extract, soak a cloth with the extract and apply it to the affected area.

-witch hazel leaves can also be eaten or be made into a tea, although there is currently no scientific evidence supporting its beneficial effects when taken this way.
+The leaves can be eaten or made into a tea, although there is no solid clinical evidence supporting its beneficial effects when taken this way.